 }

-To use a namespace in a C++ program, you can do it in two ways:
+To use a namespace in a C++ program, it can be done in two ways:

-When using the full name of a type, we include the namespace before the type name (this is called full qualified).
+When using the fully qualified name of a type, we include the namespace before the type name (this is called fully qualified).

 MyProgram::MyClass myObject;